yujie-tao/psychology-reading/notes/Handbook_of_Competence_and_Motivation/Chapter24.md

 **Developmental deadlines**: Career status changes that are tied to certain age period.

 **Urgent goal pursuit** typical involve:
 	* Selective secondary control: selective primary control and metavolitional strategies
 	* Compensatory primary control: Seeking help from others or using additional means perviously not tried.

-** Motivational challenges** in careers across the adult lifespan include:
+**Motivational challenges** in careers across the adult lifespan include:
 	* Identifying opportunities and constraints in one's career to allow optimized goal choice
 	* Effectively engaging with work activities and career goals
 	* Disengaging from work activities and career goals when they are obsolete
 	* Reengaging with activities and goals within or outside work that are accessible for the individual

 **Types of goals people pursue in their work lives**:
 	* Producing certain outcomes, products or consequences for their own sake
 	* Developing one's own competence
 	* Attaining higher career position

 ## Random
 Many careers hold little potential for growth, but those that do are most beneficial for individuals who have cognitive, motivational and self-regulatory characteristics that enable them to take advantage of the career opportunities with and beyond their current employee.

+#Psychology/HandbookOfCompetenceAndMotivation